 Collaboration and teamwork;

 Centered on the patient, the family, and the community;

 Trust, relevance; and

-CPAS is spearheading in socio-medial and population health research and interventions using a multidisciplinary approach involving the broad spectrum from public health, environmental health, epidemiology, medical and social sciences.
-The key foci of the CPAS research and intervention programs are on examining and addressing key emerging health problems currently faced by the Vietnamese population in conjunction with the rapid socioeconomic transformation in Vietnam.
-Findings from such programs provide actionable information to transform prevention and management of diseases and healthcare delivery, which enables Vietnamese people, individually and collectively, to live healthfully and with high quality of life.
-Research outcomes include, but are not limited to, HIV/AIDS, Tuberculosis and other infectious diseases, obesity and malnutrition, childhood disability, maternal health, and other lifestyle-related chronic diseases.
+CPAS is the forefront of socio-medial and population health research, utilizing a multidisciplinary approach that draws on a wide range of fields, including public health, environmental health, epidemiology, medical and social sciences.
+The key focus of CPAS’s research programs is to identify and address key emerging health issues currently faced by the Vietnamese population, particularly in the context of Vietnam’s rapid socioeconomic transformation.
+The findings from such research provide actionable information to transform disease prevention and management, as well as healthcare delivery, enabling the Vietnamese people, both individually and collectively, to live healthy lives with a high quality of life.
+CPAS’s research covers a broad range of topics, including, but not limited to HIV/AIDS, tuberculosis, and other infectious diseases, obesity and malnutrition, childhood disability, maternal health, and other lifestyle-related chronic diseases, among others.